BlueMap-Minecraft/BlueMapWiki/wiki/customization/Storages.md

 Usually that folder is in your webapp's webroot: `./bluemap/web/maps`.
 But you can change this folder however you like using the [`root`](../configs/storages/File.md#root) setting.

-## MySQL, MariaDB & Postgres
+## MySQL, MariaDB & PostgreSQL
-To use a MySQL, MariaDB or Postgres database, you can use the `sql.conf` template and enter your database information there.
+To use a MySQL, MariaDB or PostgreSQL database, you can use the `sql.conf` template and enter your database information there.

 ### Connection-URL
 The `connection-url` setting is where you define most things like e.g. the host *(url/address/ip)* of your database and the port.